aws-powertools/powertools-lambda-java/examples/powertools-examples-idempotency/README.md

-# Lambda Powertools for Java -  Idempotency Example
+#  Powertools for AWS Lambda (Java) -  Idempotency Example

 This project contains an example of Lambda function using the idempotency module of Powertools for AWS Lambda (Java).
 For more information on this module, please refer to the [documentation](https://docs.powertools.aws.dev/lambda-java/utilities/idempotency/).
 The example exposes a HTTP POST endpoint.
 When the user sends the address of a webpage to it, the endpoint fetches the contents of the URL and returns them to the user: